Team Ninja

 Team Ninja (チームニンジャ) is a Japanese video game developer and a division of Koei Tecmo.
 It was founded in 1995 as Tecmo Creative #3, a division of Tecmo headed by Tomonobu Itagaki.
 It is best known for its expertise in action games as well as its signature franchises such as the Ninja Gaiden, Dead or Alive and Nioh series.

+After Itagaki's departure in 2008, Yosuke Hayashi was the team lead until his departure in 2022.
+He was replaced by Fumihiko Yasuda.

 History

-Founding, Dead or Alive and Ninja Gaiden (1995–2009)
+Founding and Itagaki-led era (1995–2008)

 Team Ninja was formed by Tomonobu Itagaki as Tecmo Creative #3.
 The team was formed from a group of game designers working at Tecmo specifically for the purpose of creating the home versions of the fighting game series Dead or Alive.
 During the mid-1990s, Japanese gaming company Tecmo was in financial trouble.
 Seeing how popular Sega's Virtua Fighter series was in Japan at the time, the management asked Tomonobu Itagaki to create a game similar to Virtua Fighter.
 In order to stand out from other fighting games, Team Ninja focused on making Dead or Alive fast-paced and provocative.
 Itagaki believed that violence and sexuality were needed for "true entertainment".
 The Dead or Alive series became a critical and commercial success, and was also a key part in saving Tecmo from bankruptcy.

 In 1999, the division was renamed Team Ninja to give Tecmo an identity and be recognized as an elite team.
 That same year, Team Ninja started work on a new Ninja Gaiden project, originally intended for arcades, later for the Dreamcast.
 Due to Sega exiting the console business, development was moved to the PlayStation 2.
+However, due to Itagaki being impressed by the technological capabilities of the new Xbox from Microsoft, development was moved to that platform.
+Ninja Gaiden was released in 2004 to acclaim.